SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 Your Force Jolt and Steel Defender become more powerful:
 • The extra damage of your Force Jolt increase to 4d6.
-• Your Steel Defender gains a +2 bonus to Armor Class.
+• Your Steel Defender gains a +2 bonus to AC.